connexta/eve/client/components/README.md

 ## Github

 Displays the 5 most recent pull requests for a specified repository.
 For each pull request, it displays the title, pull request number, excerpt from the description, number of approvals, and any pertinent status checks (such as Jenkins build status).
 The component is clickable to navigate to the displayed PR.
+With the textfield, the github repopath is editable in edit mode.

 #### Props:
 - **content**: the path to reach the desired repository during API calls.
 Typically takes the form of `[ORGANIZATION]/[REPOSITORY]`.
 See [GitHub API documentation](https://developer.github.com/v3/repos/) for more details.